RingCentral (NYSE:RNG) Releases Q2 2024 Earnings Guidance

-RingCentral (NYSE:RNG – Get Free Report) updated its second quarter 2024 earnings guidance on Wednesday.
-The company provided earnings per share guidance of 0.870-0.880 for the period, compared to the consensus earnings per share estimate of 0.850.
+RingCentral (NYSE:RNG – Get Free Report) issued an update on its second quarter 2024 earnings guidance on Wednesday morning.
+The company provided earnings per share (EPS) guidance of 0.870-0.880 for the period, compared to the consensus estimate of 0.850.
 The company issued revenue guidance of $584.5 million-$587.5 million, compared to the consensus revenue estimate of $585.5 million.
 RingCentral also updated its FY 2024 guidance to 3.590-3.670 EPS.

+RNG has been the topic of several recent analyst reports.
+Deutsche Bank Aktiengesellschaft lifted their target price on RingCentral from $38.00 to $42.00 and gave the stock a buy rating in a report on Thursday.
+Robert W. Baird boosted their price objective on RingCentral from $32.00 to $35.00 and gave the company a neutral rating in a research report on Thursday.
+Needham & Company LLC restated a buy rating and set a $42.00 target price on shares of RingCentral in a report on Wednesday.
+Wedbush reiterated a neutral rating and issued a $40.00 price target on shares of RingCentral in a report on Thursday.
+Finally, KeyCorp dropped their price objective on shares of RingCentral from $50.00 to $48.00 and set an overweight rating on the stock in a report on Wednesday, February 21st.
+Ten analysts have rated the stock with a hold rating, eight have assigned a buy rating and two have issued a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, RingCentral currently has a consensus rating of Moderate Buy and a consensus target price of $39.58.

 RingCentral Price Performance

-RingCentral (NYSE:RNG – Get Free Report) last announced its quarterly earnings results on Tuesday, February 20th.
-The software maker reported ($0.33) earnings per share for the quarter, missing the consensus estimate of ($0.02) by ($0.31).
-The business had revenue of $571.27 million for the quarter, compared to analyst estimates of $569.65 million.
-As a group, research analysts expect that RingCentral will post 0.45 earnings per share for the current year.
+RingCentral (NYSE:RNG – Get Free Report) last released its quarterly earnings data on Tuesday, February 20th.
+The software maker reported ($0.33) EPS for the quarter, missing the consensus estimate of ($0.02) by ($0.31).
+The firm had revenue of $571.27 million during the quarter, compared to the consensus estimate of $569.65 million.
+As a group, sell-side analysts predict that RingCentral will post 0.45 earnings per share for the current year.

-In other news, CFO Vaibhav Agarwal sold 1,984 shares of the stock in a transaction that occurred on Monday, April 1st.
-The stock was sold at an average price of $34.55, for a total transaction of $68,547.20.
-Following the transaction, the chief financial officer now owns 114,656 shares in the company, valued at approximately $3,961,364.80.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-In other RingCentral news, CFO Vaibhav Agarwal sold 1,984 shares of the firm’s stock in a transaction on Monday, April 1st.
-The stock was sold at an average price of $34.55, for a total value of $68,547.20.
-Following the transaction, the chief financial officer now owns 114,656 shares in the company, valued at approximately $3,961,364.80.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, Director Kenneth A. Goldman sold 1,287 shares of the company’s stock in a transaction on Thursday, March 7th.
-The stock was sold at an average price of $34.47, for a total transaction of $44,362.89.
-Following the sale, the director now directly owns 23,688 shares of the company’s stock, valued at approximately $816,525.36.
+In other news, Director Kenneth A. Goldman sold 1,287 shares of the firm’s stock in a transaction that occurred on Thursday, March 7th.
+The stock was sold at an average price of $34.47, for a total value of $44,362.89.
+Following the completion of the sale, the director now directly owns 23,688 shares of the company’s stock, valued at $816,525.36.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+In other RingCentral news, CFO Vaibhav Agarwal sold 1,984 shares of the stock in a transaction dated Monday, April 1st.
+The shares were sold at an average price of $34.55, for a total value of $68,547.20.
+Following the transaction, the chief financial officer now directly owns 114,656 shares of the company’s stock, valued at approximately $3,961,364.80.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Also, Director Kenneth A. Goldman sold 1,287 shares of the company’s stock in a transaction that occurred on Thursday, March 7th.
+The shares were sold at an average price of $34.47, for a total value of $44,362.89.
+Following the completion of the transaction, the director now directly owns 23,688 shares in the company, valued at approximately $816,525.36.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 23,608 shares of company stock valued at $800,974 over the last ninety days.
-Company insiders own 6.76% of the company’s stock.
+Insiders have sold 23,608 shares of company stock worth $800,974 in the last ninety days.
+Insiders own 6.76% of the company’s stock.

 About RingCentral